 This morning, depart the Ecopark for a flight to Rio for an overnight.

 Day 5 Rio de Janeiro

 Today is free in Rio until meeting your Tour Director and fellow traveling companions for a drive along famous Ipanema and Copacabana Beaches to the base of 1,300-foot-high SUGAR LOAF MOUNTAIN.
 Ascend by cable car to its summit, where you can savor spectacular vistas of the city.
-Next, toast the start of a memorable vacation at a local restaurant with caipirinhas, a favorite Brazilian cocktail.
-Cap off the evening with a welcome dinner.
+Next, toast the start of a memorable vacation from atop Sugar Loaf Mountain with caipirinhas, a favorite Brazilian cocktail, during a welcome cocktail party.
+Cap off the evening with a welcome dinner at a local restaurant.

 Day 6 Rio de Janeiro

 Enjoy a day of leisure or consider an optional trip to historic Petropolis, once the former summer palace of Emperor Dom Pedro II and now a mountain resort.
 This evening, it’s off to a CHURRASCARIA for a feast of barbecued meats marinated and roasted over charcoal in true Brazilian style.